Southern Baptists meet amid controversy over leaked letters

 NASHVILLE, Tenn.
 (AP) — As Southern Baptists prepare for their biggest annual meeting in more than a quarter-century, accusations that leaders have shielded churches from claims of sexual abuse and simmering tensions around race threaten to once again mire the nation’s largest Protestant denomination in a conflict that can look more political than theological.

-More than 16,000 voting delegates are pre-registered for the two-day gathering that starts on Tuesday.
+More than 16,000 voting delegates are pre-registered for the two-day gathering that starts on Tuesday in Nashville.
 Southern Baptist Convention members have been a powerful force in conservative Republican politics for a generation.
-This year’s convention follows weeks of internal controversies stoked by leaked letters, secret recordingsand video rebuttals.
+This year’s convention follows weeks of internal controversies stoked by leaked letters, secret recordings and video rebuttals.

 Despite claiming 14 million members, the denomination has been in decline for 14 years.
 Adding to long-term membership losses have been the recent loud departures of its top public policy official, a mega-selling author and several prominent Black clergy over issues that include sexual abuse, racism and the treatment of women.